reklai/reklai/README.md

 **Backend Developer | Systems Tinkerer | USAF**

 I'm a software developer currently serving in the U.S. Air Force.
-I love backend engineering, optimizing systems, and just simply: building things
+I love backend engineering, optimizing systems, and just simply: hands to the keyboard and build things.

 ---